d0tTino/UME/README.md

 ## Vector Store

 UME can optionally maintain a FAISS index of node embeddings.
+Use `create_vector_store()` to obtain a store configured from environment variables.
 When a `CREATE_NODE` or `UPDATE_NODE_ATTRIBUTES` event contains an `embedding` field in its attributes, the vector is added to the index via `VectorStoreListener`.

 Set the following environment variables to configure the store: